Prostate cancer can metastasize to other organs, including the bones, lymph nodes, and the lungs.

-The shift to androgen-independent growth also supports migration of prostate cancer cells into environments with low androgen levels.
+The shift to androgen-independent growth also supports the migration of prostate cancer cells into environments with low androgen levels.

 Chemotherapeutic agents like docetaxel and cabazitaxel may be offered to patients with metastatic CRPC.
 However, both drugs have marginal benefits and stop working after some months.

-Efforts to develop less toxic and effective therapies have led to the development of Sipuleucel-T. Sipuleucel-T is a personalized immune therapy for metastatic prostate cancer and has been shown to improve overall survival of men with metastatic prostate cancer (Kantoff et al., 2010).
+Efforts to develop less toxic and effective therapies have led to the development of Sipuleucel-T. Sipuleucel-T is a personalized immune therapy for metastatic prostate cancer and has been shown to improve the overall survival of men with metastatic prostate cancer (Kantoff et al., 2010).